 The court affirmed the USPTO's rejection of their claim over a three-page 1970 article by S.V.
 Kalabukhova and V.S.
 Mikheyev titled Investigation of the Mechanical Properties of Ti-Mo-Ni Alloys, published in a Russian scientific journal in 1970.
 The article contain a graph of the properties of alloys with molybdenum and nickel in a ratio of 1:3, and that graph had a data point for a 1% concentration of the molybdenum plus nickel.
-Doing out the math, this works out to .25% molybdenum (within the claim's range of 0.2% to 0.4%) and .75% molybdenum (within the claim's range of 0.6% to 0.9%).
-That made it an anticipating reference, and thus Claim 1 failed.120
+Doing out the math, this works out to .25% molybdenum and .75% nickel, both of which fall within the claimed ranges.
+That made it an anticipating reference, and thus Claim 1 failed.